Jonah Heim Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks 11th in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Astros pitching staff ranks ninth in MLB.

-- The Astros' 3.76 team ERA ranks sixth among all league pitching staffs.
+- The Astros have a 3.92 team ERA that ranks 10th among all league pitching staffs.

-- Astros pitchers combine to give up 14 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Astros pitchers combine to allow 15 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- Garcia (0-1) makes the start for the Astros, his third of the season.
+- The Astros are sending Brown (1-0) to the mound to make his third start of the season.

-- His last appearance was on Saturday against the Minnesota Twins, when the righty tossed four innings, surrendering four earned runs while allowing six hits.
+- In his last appearance on Sunday, the righty tossed seven innings against the Minnesota Twins, giving up no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.